How do I refer a survivor of sexual assault to SALS?

 A word about attorney-client privilege

 After you have referred a survivor to SALS, we will follow up directly with the survivor.
-During the initial intake interview, we may ask the survivor to speak with the SALS attorney one-on-one rather than having additional parties (including advocates from the referring agency) in the room.
+During the initial intake interview, we may ask the survivor to speak with the SALS contract attorney one-on-one rather than having additional parties (including advocates from the referring agency) in the room.
 There is a possibility that the presence of a third party, whether that be a family member, a spouse, a friend, or an advocate, could be considered a waiver of the attorney-client privilege.

-Sometimes the survivor may need to use your office to call the SALS attorneys due to safety issues or lack of adequate telephone service.
+Sometimes the survivor may need to use your office to call the SALS staff due to safety issues or lack of adequate telephone service.
 We may request that the survivor be given a private space for that phone call.

 No matter the incident or pattern of abuse that a survivor has experienced it can cause an ongoing threat to his or her physical and emotional safety.
-The SALS attorneys will ask about safety during the initial interview and will safety plan with the survivor.
+The SALS advocate will ask about safety during the initial interview and will safety plan with the survivor.
 Our goal is to empower the survivor to find ways to regain a sense of security.
 We ask that the referring advocates also revisit safety with the survivor.